capitalk/treelearn/README.md

 TreeLearn started as a Python implementation of Breiman's Random Forest but is being slowly generalized into a tree ensemble library.
-Currently the only ensemble method is a BaggedClassifier and the two base classifiers are RandomizedTree and SVM_Tree (uses a hyperplane for each split).

 ## Creating a Random Forest